 Registered Speech-Language Pathologist

-Welcome, and thank you for visiting my website!
-While you are here, I hope to “Claire-ify” some of your questions about speech and language development (and I sincerely hope you appreciate puns and word-play as much as I do).
+Welcome!
+While you are here, I hope to “Claire-ify” some of your questions about speech and language development (and I sincerely hope you appreciate a play on words as much as I do).

-My experience working with youth in therapy settings began in 2013 as a part-time volunteer during university, and then as a therapy assistant in an SLP clinic – those early learning experiences led me to become the SLP I am today.
+My experience working with youth in therapy settings began in 2013 as a part-time volunteer at a speech-language clinic while attending university.
+Soon after, I was hired as a therapy assistant in that clinic – those early learning experiences led me to become the SLP I am today.

-In my years of experience as a speech pathologist, I have worked with children and youth in group therapy, a non-profit clinic, my one-on-one private practice, and elementary school settings.
+In my years of experience as a speech-language pathologist, I have worked with children and youth in a variety of settings, including group therapy, a non-profit clinic, my one-on-one private practice, and an elementary school setting.

 I have completed further professional development in evidence-based methods including: